frederic-perez/AmE-dictionary/data/dictionary.md

 __neophyte__
 __neorealist__
 __neoteric__
-__nepotism__ _n_ :four: The term nepotism comes from the Latin root for nephew.
+__nepotism__ _n_ :five: The term nepotism comes from the Latin root for nephew.
 Its origins are traced to the Middle Ages practice of Catholic popes giving high-ranking religious positions to their nephews.
 __nerd__ _n_ :nine::m: A studious person with few social skills.
 __nerve agent__
 __nerve__ :two::hammer: _He's got nerve._